Go beyond binary thinking: our challenge at CRADLE’s Symposium 2024

 About Susie Macfarlane

-Susie Macfarlane is the Associate Director of Learning Innovation (Health), part of Deakin Learning Futures (DLF).
+Associate Professor Susie Macfarlane is the Associate Director of Learning Innovation (Health), part of Deakin Learning Futures (DLF).
 Susie is a Senior Fellow of the Higher Education Academy.
 Susie is also studying for a PhD with CRADLE.
-She is investigating higher education students’ teamwork and collaboration.
+She is investigating evaluative judgement in higher education.

 References